1. The Role of the Office of the Ombudsperson

 2. Appointment & Governance

-The Ombudsperson is appointed by the Queen’s University Secretary (“Secretary”) on the advice of a selection committee chaired by the Chairperson of the Board of Trustees Audit and Risk Committee.
-The Ombudsperson is accountable to the Board through the Audit and Risk Committee, as well as to the Senate and serves to advise and assist these bodies by addressing complaints involving the university and identifying risks and systemic problems that may require attention.
-The Secretary is the administrator responsible for the OUO.
-For day-to-day operations, the Ombudsperson may seek advice from and directly consult with the Secretary.
-The Secretary will also chair the Ombudsperson Advisory Committee.
+The Ombudsperson is appointed by Queen’s Vice-Principal (Culture, Equity, and Inclusion) (“Vice-Principal”) on the advice of a selection committee chaired by the Chairperson of the Board of Trustees’ University Culture Committee.
+The Ombudsperson is accountable to the Board through the University Culture Committee, as well as to the Senate and serves to advise and assist these bodies by addressing complaints involving the university and identifying risks and systemic problems that may require attention.
+The Vice-Principal is the administrator responsible for the OUO.
+For day-to-day operations, the Ombudsperson may seek advice from and directly consult with the Vice-Principal.
+The Vice-Principal will also chair the Ombudsperson Advisory Committee.
 The Ombudsperson shall meet at least twice annually with this Advisory Committee to seek advice and receive feedback in review of the work of the OUO and the functioning of the Office within the university.

 3. Functions of the Ombudsperson